What are native files and how do they speed up translation?

 After translation, these types of projects always require desktop publishing services.
 For example, written French uses more characters than English, and translation will initially throw the design out of whack.
 However, this type of design issue isn’t hard to fix.
 Re-creating the entire design from scratch is not easy, and the extra time will significantly increase the cost to the client.

-If your team is new to translation, small changes to how you source content can mean big savings in time and money.
+If your team is new to translation, small changes to how you provide source content can mean big savings in time and money.
 For example, if another department or an outside vendor creates content, ask that they add native files to the deliverables.